 More than 90% of BGHS students continue to further education, and the majority eventually graduate from four-year colleges.
 Most of the school's graduates choose colleges in Iowa or its neighboring states.
 Some, though, have chosen selective schools in all regions of the country, including the Naval and Air Force Academies.
 Each year BGHS students receive hundreds of thousands of dollars in college scholarships, including many awards that are available exclusively to Garrigan graduates.

 The Golden Bears also excel at non-athletic activities.
-Garrigan has an extremely successful quiz bowl program, which has made fifteen trips to national tournaments.
-The school's dance team has won numerous national and state championships.
-Members of the health occupations team have also repeatedly qualified for nationals, and the Golden Bear math team has qualifies each year for the Midwest regional competition.
-Garrigan students consistently are nominated for the All-State Speech Festival.
+Garrigan has an extremely successful quiz bowl program, which has made numerous trips to national tournaments.
+The school's dance team has repeatedly won national and state championships.
+Members of the health occupations team have also repeatedly qualified for nationals, and the Golden Bear math team has qualified for the Midwest regional competition.
+Garrigan students consistently are nominated for the All-State Music and Speech Festivals, BGHS students serve as state officers in business and agriculture organizations, and the school has won statewide honors in show choir and musical theatre.
 There are also extra-curricular programs in vocal and instrumental music, math competition, drama, art, broadcasting, publications, composition, foreign language, business, social studies, science. student government, and religious service.
 Garrigan graduates have competed at the college level in virtually every activity, and the school's alumni include professional musicians (including the lead singer for the nationally-known a cappella group Tonic Sol Fa), writers, artists, actors, broadcasters, scientists, and business leaders who use the skills the gained in their high school classes and activities.

 We encourage you to explore our website to learn more about Bishop Garrigan High School and our partner elementary school, Seton Grade School.
 If you have questions or want more information, you may e-mail us at email@example.com.

-Bishop Garrigan celebrated our 50th anniversary in 2008 - 2009.
+Bishop Garrigan celebrated our 50th anniversary in 2008 - 2009, and we begin our diamond anniversary in the fall of 2018.
 We are proud of our past accomplishments, and we look forward to many more years of excellence in the future.